-4.69 This policy should be read in conjunction with the Character Appraisal document The Brettenham and Kilverstone Character Appraisal was carried out using a formal survey process adapted from the Planning Aid in England Character Assessment Document Template and Historic England Guidance (See Appendix D).
+4.67 This policy should be read in conjunction with the Character Appraisal document The Brettenham and Kilverstone Character Appraisal was carried out using a formal survey process adapted from the Planning Aid in England Character Assessment Document Template and Historic England Guidance (See Appendix D).
 The sporadic nature of development in Brettenham led to the formation of three distinct character Areas - Brettenham Village, Brettenham West (Arlington Way) and Rushford.
 Kilverstone was covered by a single Character Area.

-- 4.70 The Survey teams looked at the prevalent materials for Brettenham of brick and render, often with flint facades, with tiled or slate roofs and the occasional thatch.
+- 4.68 The Survey teams looked at the prevalent materials for Brettenham of brick and render, often with flint facades, with tiled or slate roofs and the occasional thatch.
 In Kilverstone there is a more flint with slate or red pantiled roofs.
-It was noted that the majority of buildings are in good condition. - 4.71 The Character Appraisal for Brettenham noted the distinct differences in the three identified character areas including the use of traditional materials in the new development at Arlington Way which references the existing development in Brettenham village.
-Rushford has a traditional form around the village green which currently does not benefit from any specific protection and therefore it is identified as a Local Green Space - 4.72 The Brettenham and Kilverstone Character Appraisal has identified a number of buildings that are considered to have value to the community in terms of their historic, environmental, cultural or community contribution to the character of the village, which are not currently designated heritage assets.
+It was noted that the majority of buildings are in good condition. - 4.69 The Character Appraisal for Brettenham noted the distinct differences in the three identified character areas including the use of traditional materials in the new development at Arlington Way which references the existing development in Brettenham village.
+Rushford has a traditional form around the village green which currently does not benefit from any specific protection and therefore it is identified as a Local Green Space.
+Policy JNP14 captures key elements of this work and offers support to schemes which incorporate the same distinctive materials and detailing in their designs.
+It operates in a complementary fashion to the more general Policy JNP1. - 4.70 The Brettenham and Kilverstone Character Appraisal has identified a number of buildings that are considered to have value to the community in terms of their historic, environmental, cultural or community contribution to the character of the village, which are not currently designated heritage assets.
 None feature on the national list, however it is felt that there is merit in pressing Breckland Council to consider the production of a Local List for the villages using the character appraisal work as justification, to ensure their retention and longevity and to give them "designated heritage asset" protection as Locally Listed Buildings in the longer term.
-The policy identifies them as non-designated heritage assets in recognition of the contribution to the value to the overall character of the area that they make. - 4.73 The non-designated heritage assets are shown below: and the prevalent use of flint can be seen in the Chapel, the Shop, the School House, The Old Bell House and Hill rise cottages, with pantiles and slate also common.
+The policy identifies them as non-designated heritage assets in recognition of the contribution to the value to the overall character of the area that they make.
+The final part of the policy relates a series of non-designated heritage assets to Policy JNP5. - 4.71 The non-designated heritage assets are shown below: and the prevalent use of flint can be seen in the Chapel, the Shop, the School House, The Old Bell House and Hill rise cottages, with pantiles and slate also common.